bleonheart/Lilia/documentation/docs/meta/item.md

 **Purpose**

 Returns the display name of this item.

-On the client this value is localized.
+The value is taken directly from the item's definition and is not localized automatically.

 **Parameters**